idrassi/DirHash/README.md

 If `-nologo` is specified, don't display the copyright message and version number on startup.

+if `-nofollow` is specified, don't follow symbolic links, junction points or mount points, thus excluding them from hash computation.

 DirHash can also be configured using a configuration file called DirHash.ini and which must be on the same folder as DirHash.exe.
 When `Sum=True` is specified in DirHash.ini, it will have an effect only if `-verify` is not specified in the command line.
 An example of DirHash.ini is shown below: